matiaspakua/tech.notes.io/pages/books/modern_software_engineering.md

 1. **Definition**: "incremental design is directly related to any modular design application, in which components can be freely substituted if improved to ensure better performance."
 2. **Importance of Modularity**: divide the problem into pieces aimed at solving a single part of the problem.
 3. **Organizational incrementalism**: One of the huge benefits that modularity brings is "isolation".
 Modular organizations are more flexible, mode scalable and more efficient.
-4. Tools: Feedback, experimentation, Refactoring, Version control, testing.
+4. **Tools**: Feedback, experimentation, Refactoring, Version control, testing.
 A test-driven approach to automated testing demand that we create  mini executable specifications for the changes that we make to our systems.
 Keeping the test as simple as we can and by designing our system as testeable code.
 5. **Limit the impact of change**: Applying patterns as: <mark style="background: #FFF3A3A6;">Port & Adapter</mark>.
 At any interface point between two components of the system that we want to decouple, a port, we define a separate piece of code to translate inputs and outputs, the adapter.

 ![](../../images/hexagonal_architecture.png)